Berberis thunbergii, a

 deciduous shrub inhabiting forest edges or uncultivated fields in

-mountain regions, making up flat ball-forms, grow to as tall as 2
+mountainous regions, making up flat ball-forms, grow to as tall as 2

-one to three 7-10 mm-long prickles at nodes.
+to three 7-10 mm-long prickles at nodes.
 Leaves are alternate,

 blades 1-5cm-long, 5-15mm wide, obovate to oblong, tips sharp, bases